-All Ubiquity Press content is indexed with CrossRef and assigned a Digital Object Identifier (DOI).
+All Ubiquity Press content is indexed with CrossRef and assigned a Digital Object Identifier (DOI) and made publicly available via the Initiative for Open Citations.
 This means that all of our references are made available so that citations can be tracked by the publishing community, and the content is added to the Cross-Check anti-plagiarism database.

 As members of CLOCKSS (Controlled Lots of Copies Keep Stuff Safe) our content is regularly archived with many of the world's leading research libraries.
 The CLOCKSS archive ensures that Ubiquity Press content will always be made available as open access, in any eventuality.

 Where relevant we automatically archive journal and book content with subject specific archives such as Directory of Open Access Journals (DOAJ), Directory of Open Access Books (DOAB), PubMed Central or Europe PMC / PMC Bookshelf.
 Our books are also disseminated via OAPEN.